nikovett/charging-planner/README.md

 ## Histogram display augmentation

-ENTSO-E publishes day-ahead prices at approximately 12:00 UTC.
-If the planner is run before publication, ENTSO-E only has today's prices.
-The histogram would look truncated on the right side since the 24h view extends past midnight.
+Both ENTSO-E and Sähkötin return price slots from the previous evening onwards, including historical prices.
+This gives the dashboard histogram enough data to the left of "now" for context.

-After a successful real-price fetch, the planner checks whether the last available slot is before `(today+1) 12:00 UTC`.
-If so, it fetches up to 12 hours of forecast data from nordpool-predict-fi to fill the visible histogram range.
+After every successful real-price fetch, the planner always fetches up to 24 hours of forecast data from nordpool-predict-fi beyond the last real price slot.
 These slots are **display-only** — they are never used for slot selection or optimal calculation.
-They appear as grey diagonal-striped bars in both histograms with a "forecasted" legend entry, making it clear they are estimates rather than confirmed prices.
+They appear as grey diagonal-striped bars in the histogram with a "forecast" legend entry, making it clear they are estimates rather than confirmed prices.
+This ensures the right side of the histogram is always filled, even when charging slots fall late the following day.

 ## Dashboard

 A GitHub Pages dashboard is included at `index.html`.
 It fetches the latest plan JSONs from `data/` and `config.yaml` directly from the repository — no token or backend needed.

 Features:

 - One flip card per profile — front shows the plan, back shows profile configuration, optimal slots histogram, and weekly schedule
-- Price histogram with all available slots positioned by actual timestamp (so "now" line, tick labels, and bars always align).
-Charging windows highlighted in teal, min price labelled in teal, max in amber — labels rotated inside the bar, visible only when bars are wide enough
+- Price histogram with all available slots positioned by actual timestamp.
+The histogram window uses two modes depending on how far away the charging slots are:
+  - **When charging is more than 11 hours away**: the window starts 1 hour before now and extends to cover all charging slots plus 1 hour, so "now" is always visible and the upcoming charging plan is visible to the right
+  - **When charging is within 11 hours**: the window centers on the charging slot midpoint ±12h, so the charging slots are prominent in the middle and now is naturally visible nearby
-- Three optimal slot bar states: solid teal (charging + optimal), diagonal stripe (charging but not optimal), teal outline (optimal but not charged/missed)
+- Four bar states: solid teal (scheduled + optimal), teal diagonal stripe (scheduled but not optimal), teal outline (optimal but not scheduled/missed), grey diagonal stripe (forecast display-only).
+Legend items are conditional — each only appears when that bar type is visible
-- Stats row: scheduled hours, avg price, vs market %, vs optimal % (overlap between scheduled and globally cheapest slots)
-- "Outside visible range" amber pill when optimal slots fall outside the 24h histogram window
+- "vs market" percentage shows how much cheaper the scheduled avg price is compared to the average across all slots available to the scheduler at run time
+- Hover/touch any bar to see its price and time in the hero area; hovering a charging bar shows the window avg price
 - Forecast warning banner when `price_source` is `"forecast"`
 - Staleness warning when plan is more than a day old
 - Charging period derived from UTC window times (e.g. "charges Mon 23 → Tue 24 Mar")